sunfounder/raspad3/docs/source/iot/homeassistant/log_in.rst

 .. image:: media/image56.png
     :align: center

-2. Create a name for your Home and select your region.
+2. Create a name for your home and select your region.

 .. image:: media/image68.png